Exemplar-Free Continual Learning for State Space Models: Proposed Method

-However, loss in \cref{Eq:ISM} ignores one important aspect of SSM, which is the input mapping defined by $\mB$.
-This creates an unregularized path in the SSM algorithm and might lead to CF. Thus, we propose Inf-SSM+, $\mathrm{ISM}+$, by including $\mB$\footnote{Note that for the rest of the paper, $\mB$ refers to $\tilde{\mB}$ derived in \textsection~\ref{app:G_s4} similar to $\tilde{\mA}, \tilde{\mC}$ .} in the loss.
-More specifically,

-where $\gamma$ controls the regularization strength on $\mB$.
-The total CL loss is:
+Hence, by combining with the classification loss, the total CL loss is:

-where $\Loss{reg} \in \{\Loss{ISM}, \Loss{ISM+}\}$ and $\lambda$ is the regularization strength. $\Loss{cls}$ is the classification loss for the base model.
-The full Inf-SSM algorithm is included in \cref{Alg:Full_FGD} under \textsection~\ref{app:inf_ssm_alg}.
-The minimalist design of Inf-SSM and Inf-SSM+ (only two additional hyperparameters $\lambda$ and $\gamma$), in contrast to recent SOTA CL methods that may require more than 10 additional hyperparameters, makes it substantially easier to tune and deploy in CL pipelines.
+where $\lambda$ is the regularization strength. $\Loss{cls}$ is the classification loss for the base model.
+The full Inf-SSM algorithm is included in \cref{Alg:Full_FGD} under \textsection\ref{app:inf_ssm_alg}.
+The minimalist design of Inf-SSM (only one additional hyperparameter $\lambda$), in contrast to some recent SOTA CL methods that may require more than 5 additional hyperparameters, makes it substantially easier to tune and deploy.